andyc1997/Ctrl_Alt_DeStress/backend/lambda/amazon_titan_web_searching/README.md

-# Web Searching and Scraping - Amazon Titan Text Express v1
+# Web Searching - Amazon Titan Text Express v1
 This function is to web scrape customer's working background based on customer name, company name, company address.
 It is triggered by a button event in streamlit user-interface.